ACM TechTalks

 Talks from some of the leading visionaries and bleeding-edge researchers in AI/ML: Fei-Fei Li on visual intelligence in computers and ImageNet; Eric Horvitz on AI solutions in the open world; and Tom Mitchell on using ML to study how the brain creates and represents language.

-Register now for the next free ACM TechTalk, "Unlock Hugging Face: Simplify AI with Transformers, LLMs, RAG, Fine-Tuning," presented on Wednesday, February 12 at 12:00 PM ET/17:00 UTC by Wei-Meng Lee, Founder of Developer Learning Solutions.
-Marlene Mhangami, Senior Developer Advocate at Microsoft, will moderate the questions and answers session following the talk.
+Register now for the next free ACM TechTalk, "What's Differrent about LLM Apps," presented on Thursday, May 8 at 12:00 PM ET/17:00 UTC by Mayo Oshin, an AI engineer and early pioneer of LangChain, and Nuno Campos, Software Engineer at LangChain.
+Marlene Mhangami, Senior Developer Advocate at Microsoft and Vice-Chair of the ACM Practitioner Board, will moderate the questions and answers session following the the talk.
 Continue the discussion on ACM's Discourse Page.